jessecusack/scientific-workflow/macOS_setup.md

 ## Step 2 - install conda

 I like to install miniconda rather than the full anaconda distribution.
-The following should work:
+The following lines should automate the process:

     mkdir -p ~/miniconda3
     # Note the link below is for the new M1 processor Macs, for intel use https://repo.anaconda.com/miniconda/Miniconda3-latest-MacOSX-x86_64.sh